caadxyz/caad4rhino/readme.md

 * open Rhino software then type command `caad` for help
 * you can find all commands in `dev/alias.txt`, you also can import this alias file to Rhino.

 >Note: Sometimes, Rhino requires that Python be loaded before it can see the new command for the first time in a session - running EditPythonScript, or any other python script should allow the command to work.
+[Tutorial about how to setup env](./HowToSetupENV.md)

 ### How to use?